hashicorp/boundary/README.md

 * A Target mapping the Host Set to a set of connection parameters, with a default port of `22` (e.g. SSH)

-You can of course go into Boundary's web UI or use its API to change these default values, for instance if you want to connect to a different host or need to modify the port on which to to connect.
+You can go into Boundary's web UI or use its API to change these default values, for instance if you want to connect to a different host or need to modify the port on which to to connect.